cujarrett/learning-aws/aws-certified-solutions-architect–associate/databases.md

 Sales price of each radio
 Sales price - Unit cost.
 ```

+## Redshift
+Redshift is Amazons Data Warehousing soltuion.
+Redshift is a fast and powerful, fully managed, petabyte-scale service in the cloud.
+Customers can start small for just $.025 per hour with no commitments or upfront costs and scale to a petabyte or more for $1,000 per terabyte per year, less than a tenth of most other data warehousing solutions.

+- Redshift is used for Business Intelligence
+- Available in only 1 Availability Zone

+### Redshift Configuration Options
+- Single Node (160Gb)
+- Multi-Node is made up of:
+  - Leader Node - Manages client connections and recieves queries
+  - Compute Node - Store data and perform queries and computations.
+Up to 128 Compute Nodes.

+### Redshift Compression
+Redshift uses advanced compresion.
+Columnar data stores can be compressed much more than row-based data stores becuase similar data is stored sequentually on disk.
+Amazon Redshift employs multiple compression techniques and can often achieve significant compression relative to traditional relational data stores.
+In addition, Amazon Redshift doesn't require indexes or materialized views, and so uses less space than traditional relational database systems.
+When loading data into an empty table, Amazon Redshift automatically samples your data and selects the most appropiate compression scheme.

+### Redshift Backups
+- Enabled by default with a 1 day retention period
+- Maxium retention period is 35 days
+- Redshift always attempts to maintain at least three copies of your data (the orginal and replica on the compute nodes and a backup in S3)
+- Redshift can also asynchronously replicate your snapshots to S3 in another region for disaster recovery

+### Redshift Parallel Processing
+Redshift uses Massively Parallel Processing (MPP) automically to distribute data and query load across all nodes.
+Amazon Redshift makes it easy to add nodes to your data warehouse and enables you to maintian fast query performance as your data warehouse grows.

+### Redshift Pricing
+- Compute Node Hours (total number of hours you run across all your compute nodes for the billing period.
+You are billed for 1 unit per node per hour.
+For example, a 3 node data warehouse cluster running persistently for an entire month would incure 2,160 instance hours.
+You will not be charged for the leader node hours, only compute nodes will incur charges.
+- Backup(s)
+- Data Transfer (only within a VPC, not outside it)

+### Redshift Security Considerations
+- Encrypted in transit using SSL
+- Encrypted at rest using AES-256 encryption
+- By default Redshift takes care of key management
+  - You could manage your own keys through HSM
+  - AWS Key Management Service

+### Redshift Availability
+- Currently only available in 1 Availability Zone
+- Can restore snapshots to new Availability Zones in the event of an outage

 ## ElastiCache
 ElastiCache is a web service that makes it easy to deploy, operate, and scale an in-memory cache in the cloud.
 The service improves the performance of web applications by allowing you to retrieve information from fast, managed, in-memory caches, instead of relying entirely on slower disk-based databases.